Local Housing Allowance

 I'm a Landlord - what information can you give me?

 We believe that landlords are an important stakeholder in the service that we provide.
 We aim to work with landlords to ensure that they receive payment promptly and to ensure that overpayments are minimised.
-In return we ask landlords to respect our obligations towards claimant confidentiality and the Data Protection Act when they make enquiries about their tenants.
+In return we ask landlords to respect our obligations towards claimant confidentiality and the General Data Protection Regulation 2016 when they make enquiries about their tenants.

 Please note that if you accept direct payment from us we may require you to pay back money if your tenant receives housing benefit to which they are not entitled.